Bilateral cultural relations

 Enlarge image Shah Rukh Khan and Priyanka Chopra at a press conference during the shooting of Don 2 (© dpa) Today, bilateral relations between Germany and India are vibrant, being enhanced by people-to-people contacts, for example: German art galleries participate in art fairs in India; Indian contemporary artists are frequently shown in exhibitions in Germany, either in group or solo shows; the field of theatre and dance has seen a remarkable spurt in recent years with a number of joint programmes or performances inspired by each other's culture and visuality; and of course, cinema with Bollywood being a household name all over Germany.

-Ever since German television started regularly screening Bollywood movies about 10 years ago, Hindi films have become quite popular with the German public, and German locations for Indian film makers, so much so that Shah Rukh Khan's "Don 2" is being shot in Berlin.
+Ever since German television started regularly screening Bollywood movies, Hindi films have become quite popular with the German public and German locations for Indian film makers besides Bollywood Stars like Shahrukh Khan, Irfan Khan are very much loved by Germans.
 Berlinale and Filmfest München regularly have India's greatest hits on their menu.
-German films, such as "Run, Lola, Run" and Oscar-winning "The Lives of Others" have been running in India with success and appreciation.
+German films, such as "Run, Lola, Run" and Oscar-winning "The Lives of Others" were extremely appreciated by Indians and was a great success in India.
 This spurt on the cinematic scene might be, to some extent, due to the bilateral film agreement signed in 2007.

 Indian art, ranging from miniatures, bronzes, sculptures, ancient terracottas, fragments of wall paintings, ancient textiles and objects of everyday art, is superbly presented in various museums all over Germany, mainly in the Museum of Asian Art, the Museum of Islamic Art, the Ethnographic Museum (all in Berlin), the Völkerkunde Museums in Hamburg, Bremen, Munich and Stuttgart, the Rautenstrauch-Joest Museum in Cologne.